 Positive reinforcement entails giving your parrot something she wants immediately after she does a behaviour you’ve requested.
 That reward makes her more likely to repeat the behaviour in the future.
 Positive reinforcement training is a powerful tool for changing your parrot's actions.

 Negative reinforcement: The other side of PR methods are negative reinforcement.
 The parrot is placed in a situation where it will react in order to avoid something unpleasant.

 Control and punishment were favoured methods to impose discipline on most of us in our youth.
 Negative reinforcement techniques can range from the mild - like covering the bird to the extreme - shouting or squirting with water.

 The short term benefits of negative reinforcement are usually cancelled out by the long term ones, a bird may become fearful, apathetic or even more aggressive.

-The only negative reinforcement method favoured by good trainers is the time out.
-You stop giving the parrot the opportunity to gain the reward.
+Time out: This is the only punishment that is favoured by good trainers.
+Known as Negative Punishment, you stop giving the parrot the opportunity to gain the reward.
 Time outs vary from a few seconds to a few minutes or even later the same day.

 You may like this: How to train a bird using positive reinforcement

 At NEI, if a parrot being trained hasn’t earned all his nuts and seeds during training sessions, the amount left over is given to them for their last feed.